Don't Use stderr to Determine Process Failure Because Logs Default to stderr

 What about other languages?

-At this point, I began to realize that logging to stderr is both intentional and conventional.
-The philosophy seems to be to reserve stdout exclusively for program output, while using stderr for diagnostic or auxiliary output.
+At this point, I realized that logging to stderr is both intentional and conventional.
+The philosophy seems to be reserving stdout exclusively for program output, while using stderr for diagnostic or auxiliary output.
 But how widely does this convention apply across other languages?

 Rust

-In Rust, the standard log crate provides macros such as info!
+In Rust, the standard log crate provides macros like info!

 and warn!